yann-mueller/webscraping_census/README.md

 - Condition d'Habitat des Ménages: *'typeProfil_3'*

 **Indicator Properties:**
 In the beginning of the code, enter the amount of desired indicators you want to scrape.
 You can scrape as many as you wish from on specific category.
-For every indicator, also store the corresponding */<td>* block class and the corresponding name in the final *.csv* file.
+For every indicator, also store the corresponding *\<td>* block class and the corresponding name in the final *.csv* file.